fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 }, 1000)
 ```

 Making repeated calls to the _ReactDOM.render_-method is not the recommended way to re-render components.
-Next, we'll introduce ourselves to a better way of accomplishing this effect.
+Next, we'll introduce a better way of accomplishing this effect.

 ### Stateful component